 What to do about Email/Internet Scams and Phishing?

-Do not reply or click on links nor provide personal or banking information after receiving an request, even from an email address or person you know.
+Do not reply or click on links nor provide personal, login or or banking information after receiving an request, even from an email address or from person you know.

-The most common Email Internet Scams are Phishing/Spoofing and Nigerian Letters.
+The most common Email Internet scams are phishing/spoofing and Nigerian type scam letters.

 Our SPAM filter is trained to recognize and should filter those efficiently, either blocking them or quarantining them.